nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 If you are stuck, check out the sample [here](https://github.com/se-edu/addressbook-level3/commit/dc6d5139d08f6403da0ec624ea32bd79a2ae0cbf#diff-8bf239e8e9529369b577701303ddd96af93178b4ed6735f91c2d8488b20c6b4a).

-## Add `Remark` to the model
+## Add `Remark` to the bobaBotModel

 Now that we have all the information that we need, let’s lay the groundwork for propagating the remarks added into the in-memory storage of customer data.
-We achieve that by working with the `Person` model.
+We achieve that by working with the `Person` bobaBotModel.
 Each field in a Person is implemented as a separate class (e.g. a `Name` object represents the customer’s name).
 That means we should add a `Remark` class so that we can use a `Remark` object to represent a remark given to a customer.

 ### Add a new `Remark` class

-Create a new `Remark` in `seedu.boba.model.customer`.
+Create a new `Remark` in `seedu.boba.bobaBotModel.customer`.
 Since a `Remark` is a field that is similar to `Address`, we can reuse a significant bit of code.

 A copy-paste and search-replace later, you should have something like [this](https://github.com/se-edu/addressbook-level3/commit/4516e099699baa9e2d51801bd26f016d812dedcc#diff-41bb13c581e280c686198251ad6cc337cd5e27032772f06ed9bf7f1440995ece).
 Note how `Remark` has no constrains and thus does not require input validation.